 The term ‘refurbished’ can be off-putting.
 Many people believe all such phones have experienced heavy use and have major faults.
-However, a refurbished phone is generally one that has been returned to the manufacturer for any one of a variety of reasons, usually only after a short period of use.
+However, not every second hand phone is a refurbished phone, which are generally ones that have been returned to the manufacturer for any one of a variety of reasons, usually only after a short period of use.

 For example, refurbished phones are likely to be those that have been returned during 14 day return policies, or those that have been used for in-store display or demonstration.
 Others may have been returned due to an alleged fault, which often turn out to be the error of the ex-owner, with no fault actually existing.
 In any case, you can be certain that all (working) faults have been fixed, though some exterior imperfections, such as scratches, may remain.